Mauroskyer/Mauroskyer/README.md

 ---

-### I am a Developer by passion, dedicated 💪, who loves to learn new things, fast learning every day ☀️, self-taught, creative, responsible and innovative.
+### I am a Developer by passion, dedicated 💪, who loves to learn new things, fast learner ☀️, self-taught, creative, responsible and innovative.

 ---